Parallel Agents

 - Fuzzy finder:

-⌘/Ctrl + Kto quickly search and jump to any workspace - Project jump:
+⌘/Ctrl + Kto quickly search and jump to any workspace - Project / workspace jump:

-⌘/Ctrl + 1–⌘/Ctrl + 9to jump straight to the Nth project (repository) in the sidebar - Cycle the tab strip:
+⌘/Ctrl + 1–⌘/Ctrl + 9jumps straight to the Nth project (repository) when the sidebar is grouped by repo, or to the Nth visible workspace when it’s grouped by status - Cycle the tab strip:

 ⌘/Ctrl + Shift + [and⌘/Ctrl + Shift + ]move one slot left/right through the unified tab strip (workspace tabs, chat sessions, diffs, file tabs) — useful when you want to flip between open tabs rather than projects